Monitoring Country

 - Habitat preferences – does the species only occur in particular habitats?

-Detection frequency – how often are they being detected in an area?
+- Detection frequency – how often are they being detected in an area?

-Behaviour – what they are doing in the photos?
+- Behaviour – what are they doing in the photos?

-- Feral Horses are generally diurnal
+- Feral horses are generally diurnal.

-- If there is an obvious path or area that Feral Horses use, you can set up cameras to face this path.
-Angle the camera down the path, so that you increase the amount of time the camera has to take pictures as Feral Horses pass by.
+- If there is an obvious path or area that feral horses use, you can set up cameras to face this path.
+Angle the camera down the path, so that you increase the amount of time the camera has to take pictures as feral horses pass by.

 This landing page was developed using the following sources: